mmtdgn/Simple-editor-observer/README.md

 An editor tool that allows you to easily test your methods.

 # Usage
-Add your methods with `SimpleObserver` class as you see at example code.
+Add your methods with `SimpleObserver` class as you see in the example code.
-Open Observer panel from `MD/SimpleObserver` under editor toolmenu. and the methods will appear at runtime.
+Open Observer panel from `MD/Simple Observer` under editor tool menu.
+The methods will appear at runtime.

 |Editor Time|Run Time|
 |----|---|
 |<img src="/.github/screenshots/SOeditorTime.png">|<img src="/.github/screenshots/SORunTime.png">|